 Please see below for more information on how to donate.

 Checks can be made out to “Texas Corrections Association” (memo:3620199833 TDCJ Hurricane Relief) and mailed to:

 Thank you to our sponsors of the

 2016 Annual Training Conference

 Texas Corrections Association is dedicated to providing a forum for promoting quality correctional practices through professional growth, leadership, mentorship and education.
 TCA is organized to anticipate and respond to the needs of our members, clients and the general public.

-TCA has truly become an umbrella agency.
-Membership includes individuals that serve adults and juveniles in the areas of custody/care of offenders, reentry, probation/parole, offender treatment/programming, pre-trial services, etc. It also includes a wide variety of vendors that offer correctional goods and services.
-This is not meant to be an all-encompassing listing, and I apologize to those that I may have failed to recognize.
-The point that I am trying to make is our diversity gives us strength.
+Echoing former president Chip Seigman, it is my hope that as criminal justice professionals we continue to diversify TCA.
+Our membership includes individuals that serve adults and juveniles in the areas of custody/care of offenders, reentry, probation/parole, offender treatment/programming, pre-trial services, etc. It also includes a wide variety of vendors that offer correctional goods and services.

-We can certainly focus on recruitment by challenging one another to spread the message of TCA as an umbrella agency to those we currently work alongside with.
-Additionally, we can utilize existing relationships with schools and universities to bolster membership of individuals who are working toward careers in the field of corrections.
+We are a multi-faceted association that encourages growth, and together we can continue to spread the message of TCA to gain new membership.
+Additionally, we should continue to deepen our relationships with current members and seek new ways to leverage our resources within schools and universities in order to promote membership of individuals who are working toward careers in the field of corrections.